Diagnostic Testing

 Pachymetry

 Pachymetry measures the thickness of the cornea.
-This is an important measurement for screening iLASIK patients to ensure thick corneas and to calculate a more accurate eye pressure measurement for patients with glaucoma.
-The eye is numbed for comfort with numbing drops, and then a small instrument that uses ultrasound is placed on the cornea for a few seconds.
+This is an important measurement for screening refractive eye surgery patients to ensure thick corneas and to calculate a more accurate eye pressure measurement for patients with glaucoma.
+The eye is numbed for comfort with numbing drops, and then a small ultrasound instrument is placed on the cornea for a few seconds.
 Multiple readings are taken for each eye to get an accurate average.

 Slit Lamp Photography